-Every time we take our bike out on the trail, we represent the mountain biking community as a whole.
-It is our responsibility as trail users to educate ourselves in proper trail use; especially when sharing it with hikers, horses, or motorized vehicles.
-Start by learning IMBA’s Rules of the Trail.
+Every time you take your bike out on the trails, you represent the mountain biking community as a whole.
+All responsible riders educate themselves in proper trail use; especially when sharing the trails with hikers, runners, equestrians, and motorized vehicles.

 Rules of the Trail